sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ```
 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/gender_avg_salary.png)<!-- -->

-The average salary for males and females is equivalent.
+The average salaries for male and female employees are approximately equivalent.

 We will now identify the average annual salary for both genders.